RandomComputerUser/FancyLighting/README.md

 ### Latest Version

+**v0.8.1 (2024-10-27)**
+- Added a new mode for enhanced glow mask support
+- Fixed a bug that caused stars in the Aether to flicker when moving with smooth lighting enabled
+- Fixed a bug that caused too few stars in the Aether to be drawn with enhanced shaders and colors enabled
+- Fixed a camera mode bug that could render the background at an incorrect scale with enhanced shaders and colors enabled
+- Tweaked the mod icon

 **v0.8.0 (2024-10-27)**
 - Split settings into two pages
 - The settings preset now only affects settings in the Quality Settings page